vf440217/saas-churn-analytics/README.md

 - Support and usage aggregates did not show a strong separating signal in the current analysis.
 - The dashboard is a V1 version and focuses on the main metrics only.

+## Product Hypotheses
+- Support-related churn may be driven by patterns that are not visible in the current aggregated data.
+A deeper review of support interactions could help identify churn-related issues.
+Key metrics: satisfaction score, support ticket volume.
+- Targeted retention offers for budget-sensitive accounts may reduce churn and improve retention without significant revenue loss.
+Key metrics: churn rate, retention rate, revenue.
+- Non-churned accounts may share stable behavior patterns that can help explain retention.
+A deeper comparison of stable and churned accounts could reveal useful retention signals.
+Key metrics: churn rate, unique non-churned accounts in the long term.

 ## Next Steps
 Possible next steps for deeper product analysis: